Creating a FIRST Team Website

 Learning to Code (x)HTML, CSS, and PHP

-Learning to code (x)HTML, CSS, and PHP is a strenuous process that only comes with working with the languages often.
-If you have a basic understanding of any of them, a good idea to improve your “fluency” in the language is to create sample websites or programs.
+Learning to code HTML, CSS, and PHP is a strenuous process that only comes with working with the languages often.
+If you have a basic understanding of any of them, a good idea to improve your “fluency” in the language is to practice—create sample websites or programs.
 You may even want to try to copy certain website designs/programs just for personal practice.
-My experience has shown that trial and error and hands-on learning has been very effective in learning and memorizing (x)HTML and CSS and some basic PHP.
+Our experiences have shown that trial and error and hands-on learning has been very effective in learning and memorizing the key parts of HTML, CSS, and PHP.

-Validate Your (x)HTML and CSS
+Validate Your HTML and CSS

-It is always a good idea to validate your website’s (x)HTML and CSS to the W3C standards.
-Besides it being a requirement on the FIRST Website Award Criteria, validating your website ensures that your website complies with the current standards on the web, put forth by the W3C.
+It is always a good idea to validate your website’s HTML and CSS to the World Wide Web Consortium standards.
+Validating your website ensures that your website complies with the current standards on the web, put forth by the W3C.
 Why comply with the W3C standards?
 Web browsers and devices that are used to browse the web are designed around these standards.
 Validating your code improves the compatibility of your website across a variety of browsers and devices.

 Websites to Learn/Improve Coding Skills: http://w3schools.com/net.tutsplus.com